One child fatality is one too many.

 Any program where parents delegate the control or direction of education to others or where the primary instructional time is spent outside the family is not homeschooling.
 Truants are not homeschooling because they are not receiving an education.

 Homeschooling Backgrounder’s definition of homeschooling is about the essence of what makes a homeschooler a homeschooler.
 In some government jurisdictions, homeschooled students are defined by law for local purposes.
 Our definition is generalized so as to be applicable across the globe.

 Homeschoolers are diverse

 Blacks, Hispanics, Asians and other minorities make up 41% of homeschooling families.
-Many African American parents homeschool to 1) Protect their children, especially their boys, from institutional racism and stereotyping, and 2) Give their children a sense of their historic cultural roots.
+Many African American parents homeschool to 1) Protect their children, especially their boys, from low expectations and being labeled as “trouble makers”, and 2) Give their children a sense of their historic cultural roots.

 Homeschoolers are educated well

 Oregon homeschooled students, on average, score 29 percentiles higher than the national average.
 Arkansas homeschooled students score 11 percentiles higher.